Swiftlane access control and intercom system review

 In a move to modernize the workplace, many businesses are looking to security technology to improve their operations.
 Modern access control solutions have become a necessity for protecting the built environment across every industry.
 When choosing the best access control system for your space, consider the different features and functions you need.
 Swiftlane features a cloud-based, mobile solution with facial recognition to unlock doors.
 Because Swiftlane readers feature a design similar to an iPhone, they can also act as a 2-way intercom system with calling functionality.
 Swiftlane’s app is primarily used for multifamily residential applications.
 Here’s a breakdown of the different features that Swiftlane’s access control system offers, and how they compare.

-Quick look: key differences between Swiftlane and Openpath
+Quick look: key differences between Swiftlane and Avigilon

 Swiftlane